CSC331-WCU/csc331/index.md

 >   - Writing C codes that demonstrate understanding and the ability to:
 >     - create and manage threads.
 >     - navigate around the potential issues in thread concurrency.
->   - Working as a team to modify existing codes in the xv6 OS to implement architectural
+> - Lab: Working as a team to modify existing codes in the xv6 OS to implement architectural
 >   changes to the OS.
 > - Quizzes and Exams: Students will be assessed on their understanding of theoretical concepts
 > necessary to support the tasks decribed in the assignments.
->
 {: .objectives}